 2. Complete the Culture Brief

-- Submit details about your organisations, including size, industry, and workplace programs.
+• Submit details about your organisation, including size, industry, and workplace programs.

 For Companies with over 200 employees – submit the Culture Audit: